Moldova in the Eurovision Song Contest 2012: O melodie pentru Europa 2012

 O melodie pentru Europa 2012 was the national final format developed by TRM in order to select Moldova's entry for the Eurovision Song Contest 2012.
 The event took place at the TRM Studio 2 in Chișinău, hosted by Marcel Spataru, Evelina Vârlan and Dorina Gherganov, and included a final to be held on 11 March 2012.
 The show was broadcast on Moldova 1, TV Moldova Internațional and Radio Moldova as well as online via the broadcaster's official website trm.md and at the official Eurovision Song Contest website eurovision.tv.
+The national final was watched by 800,000 viewers in Moldova.

 Competing entries

 Artists and composers had the opportunity to submit their entries between 28 December 2011 and 16 January 2012.
 Artists were required to be of Moldovan nationality and could submit more than one song, while an international act was able to compete only if they were part of a duo or group with a maximum of two international members.
 Songwriters could hold any nationality.
 At the conclusion of the submission deadline, 85 valid entries were received by the broadcaster.
 A jury consisting of Olga Ciolacu (singer), Igor Dînga (producer and composer), Vali Boghean (singer-songwriter), Tatiana Cerga (singer), Andrei Sava (composer), Victoria Tcacenco (professor at the Music, Theatre and Fine Arts Academy) and Dana Argint (Orange Moldova representative) selected 60 out of the 85 received entries to proceed to the audition round.

-The live audition round took place on 29 January 2012 at TRM Studio 2 in Chișinău where 20 finalists were selected to advance.
+The live audition round took place on 29 January 2012 at TRM Studio 2 in Chișinău where the jury panel 20 finalists were selected to advance.
 Entries were assessed on criteria such as vocals and manner of the performance and the originality of the song.
-The jury panel that evaluated the songs during the live auditions and selected the 20 finalists consisted of Olga Ciolacu, Igor Dînga, Vali Boghean, Tatiana Cerga, Andrei Sava and Victoria Tcacenco.
 "De departe" performed by Alexei Leahu and Georgeta Voinovan was withdrawn from the competition and therefore did not attend the auditions.
 Alisa Gangan also did not attend the auditions and therefore her song "Fly With Me" was disqualified.
-An online wildcard vote on trm.md among 33 entries not selected from the audition round also ran between 1 and 12 February 2012, and the winner "Live On Forever" performed by Mariana Mihăilă was announced as an additional finalist on 20 February 2012.
+An online wildcard vote on trm.md among 33 entries not selected from the audition round ran between 1 and 12 February 2012 to select an additional finalist, and the winner, "Live On Forever" performed by Mariana Mihăilă, was announced on 20 February 2012.

 Among the finalists was 2008 Moldovan Eurovision entrant Geta Burlacu.
 On 20 February 2012, "Turn On the Light" performed by 2009 Moldovan Eurovision entrant Nelly Ciobanu was withdrawn from the competition and replaced with the song "Live the Show" performed by Akord, which came second in the wildcard vote.